 All you may need is an Oslo tourist map and a great travel attitude!

-Oslo Pass Activation and technical issues
+Oslo Pass Activation

 To start using the benefits of the Oslo Pass, you must validate the physical card by signing the back.
 They will not accept any errors or corrections made after the initial signature.